top of page

 If you're diagnosed with just about any medical condition that disrupts your daily life, you are qualified to get a medical marijuana card in Virginia.
 Conditions eligible for treatment with medical marijuana include any chronic or debilitating condition that, in the professional judgment of a physician, might be helped by the use of medical cannabis.

-• How Do I Get a Medical Marijuana Card in Virginia?
+• How Do I Become a Patient and Get a Medical Marijuana Card in Virginia?

-• With Recreational Marijuana Legalized, Why Do I Need a Virginia Medical Marijuana Card?
+• With Recreational Marijuana Legalized, Why Do I Need to Certify for Medical Marijuana?

-A Virginia medical marijuana card shows that you have been added to the Virginia Medical Marijuana Registry by a licensed Virginia physician or other healthcare practitioner.
-Although it has been legalized, recreational marijuana will not be legal to purchase from Virginia dispensaries until 2024.
-Having a marijuana card is the only way to get legal access to medical marijuana until then.
+A Virginia medical marijuana certification shows that you have been evaluated and approved for marijuana use by a licensed Virginia physician or other healthcare practitioner.
+Although it has been legalized, recreational marijuana is still not available to purchase from Virginia dispensaries.
+Having a marijuana card is the only way to get legal access to medical marijuana until recreational dispensaries become available.
 With a Virginia marijuana card, you can: 1.
 Buy marijuana from cannabis dispensaries in the State of Virginia 2.
 Possess quantities of marijuana and marijuana products above the limits on adult-use marijuana in Virginia 3.
 Consume marijuana and marijuana products in Virginia

 • Am I Guaranteed to Get Approved for Medical Marijuana After Visiting a Virginia Marijuana Doctor?